nsingh34/HACSim-RShiny-App/README.md

 # HACSim-RShiny-App

 This is the HACSim R Shiny web app!
-It offers all the same functionality as the HACSim R package available for download through the Comprehensive R Archive Network (CRAN).
+It offers all the same core functionality as the HACSim R package available for download through the Comprehensive R Archive Network (CRAN).

 Primarily, the HACSim R Shiny web app is intended for those users who aren't sure whether HACSim is the tool they need, or for those who lack confidence in their R programming abilities.